Skip to content

 Director Wolfson bids farewell to Film Festival Rotterdam - three puzzles in advance for successor

 Today, the International Film Festival Rotterdam announced that director Rutger Wolfson is handing over the baton after the 2015 edition.
-About his decision, Wolfson says in the press release: "Eight years is a long time to lead an important film festival and with the 44th edition, which will be very strong, I have achieved everything I wanted to achieve.
+About his decision, Wolfson says in the press release: "Eight years is a long time to lead an important film festival and with the 44th edition, which is going to be very strong, I have achieved everything I wanted to achieve.
 Together with my family, I have...

 Amsterdam art is doing great.
 Unless you are a (young) artist.